twoGiants/knowledge-base/golang.md

     }
 }
 ```

-- for non comparable types implement the `Is` method
+For non comparable types implement the `Is` method.